Modernizing HR Through Automation: Moving Beyond Copy-Paste Communication

 The real strength of Introist lies in its encouragement of continuous development and improvement of HR processes.
 It effectively manages communication for various HR functions, including welcoming new hires, training, handling sick leave, conducting performance evaluations, and managing employee exits, all within a streamlined system.
 This ensures communication is efficient and consistent, supporting compliance and auditing needs.

-Aleks points out that “not all companies have well-defined HR processes, nor do many maintain proper documentation.
+Aleks points out that not all companies have well-defined HR processes, nor do many maintain proper documentation.
 Introducing Introist to an organization has the amazing side effect that by creating workflows, you automatically build a handbook or documentation around it.
-This will make a difference to the team and help with audits or certifications like ISO accreditation.”

 By improving HR quality, automation can reduce the need to hire additional HR staff and help save costs.